 What are the retention schedules?

 The schedules are guides to the types of documents your office might generate and the legal requirements for keeping or disposing of them.
-As an institution of the University System of Georgia, UGA employees are obliged to use the schedules approved by the Board of Regents at their October 2001 meeting.
+As an institution of the University System of Georgia, UGA employees are obliged to use the schedules approved by the Board of Regents.
+They can be found here.

 Why must we use the schedules?